Patternmaker of the Month: Erin Ford

 N: Does your partner also work remotely?

-E: So I actually, I met him when I was 21 and backpacking.
-And at the time, he was working and living at a co-working space on the beach, where we live now.
-I met him and all his friends and I was like, what the hell?
-I didn't know that you could do that!
+My partner was already working remotely when I met him, I was 21 and backpacking, and he was living and working at a co-working space on the beach where we live now.
+I met him and all his friends and was like, what the hell?
+I didn't know you could do this!
 So I made it my mission.

-Prior to that, all my work experience was in hospitality and nannying.
-I was like, I'm going to get an online job.
-And it took about a year, but I ended up getting a few kind of shitty online jobs, and then I got a really good job, which is the job I was doing most recently, which was copywriting for an email marketing app.
+All my prior work experience was in hospitality and nannying, but I was determined to get an online job.
+It took about a year.
+I ended up getting a few shitty online jobs first, and then landed a really good one doing copywriting for an email marketing app.

 N: Oh my gosh, wow.
 I'm just in awe.
 It sounds like a beautiful life that you lead.